All Episodes

 And I will get started here.

-I get there.
+There's one before I get there.

 Where is it?

-I could have sworn I had a soundbite here from uh yes, grab audio soundbite number six.
+what did i do with it i could have sworn i had a soundbite here from uh yes grab audio soundbite number six this This is so inspiring.

-This is um on Capitol Hill today.
+This is on Capitol Hill today.

 The Senate Armed Services Committee held a confirmation hearing for the Secretary of Defense nominee, Ashton Carter.

-And during the QA, Senator McCain of Arizona said, What do you understand the strategy for combating ISIS to be?
+And during the Q ⁇ A, Senator McCain of Arizona said, what do you understand the strategy for combating ISIS to be?

 Okay, so simple, straightforward question.

-This is Secretary of Defense nominee, Ashton Carter.
+This is Secretary of Defense nominee Ashton Carter.

 How do you see us fighting these guys?

-Uh I say lasting because it's important that when they get defeated, they stay defeated.
+I say lasting because it's important that when they get defeated, they stay defeated.

 Isn't that inspiring?